 If a child is registered at a school, they must by law attend that school regularly and punctually.
 Children should only miss school if they are ill or unable to attend for some other unavoidable reason.
 If a child is absent and school either does not receive an explanation for their absence, or considers the explanation unsatisfactory, it will record their absence as 'unauthorised', that is, as truancy.
-As a school we aim for at least 97% attendance for every child.
-If a child's absence falls below 97% we will begin the local authority 'Three Letter' process.
+As a school we aim for at least 96% attendance for every child.